-(23) Section 6.5 of the Instrument prohibits a marketplace participant or a marketplace that routes or reprices orders from intentionally locking or crossing a market.
-This would occur, for example, when a marketplace participant enters a locking or crossing order on a particular marketplace or marketplaces to avoid fees charged by a marketplace or to take advantage of rebates offered by a particular marketplace.
-This An intentional locking or crossing of a protected order could also occur where a marketplace system is programmed to reprice orders without checking to see if the new price would lock the marketa protected order or where the marketplace routes orders to another marketplace that results in a locked market with a protected order.
+(3) An intentional locking or crossing of a protected order could occur where a marketplace system is programmed to reprice orders without checking to see if the new price would lock a protected order or where the marketplace routes orders to another marketplace that results in a lock with a protected order.
 It could also occur where the intention of the marketplace participant was to lock or cross a protected order to avoid fees charged by a marketplace or to take advantage of rebates.

-There are situations where a locked or crossed market of a protected order may occur unintentionally.
+There are situations where a lock or cross of a protected order may occur unintentionally.
 For example: